domusarena/Projects/Linear Regression Implementation/README.md

 It is inspired by an implementation in Stanford's Machine Learning course found on Coursera but adapted to Python from Octave.

-Since, I enjoy learning about the mathematical and statistical foundations of machine learning algorithms, this was a fun project to also enhance my ability using Numpy matrices through vectorisation of relevant formulae.
+Since I enjoy learning about the mathematical and statistical foundations of machine learning algorithms, this was a fun project to also enhance my ability using Numpy matrices through vectorisation of relevant formulae.